opendp/tumult-docs/public/analytics/dev/_sources/tutorials/privacy-budget-basics.rst.txt

    :options: +NORMALIZE_WHITESPACE

    Traceback (most recent call last):
-   RuntimeError: Cannot answer query without exceeding privacy budget: it needs approximately 1.000, but the remaining budget is approximately 0.500 (difference: 5.000e-01)
+   RuntimeError: Cannot answer query without exceeding the Session privacy budget.
+   Requested: ε=1.000
+   Remaining: ε=0.500
+   Difference: ε=0.500

 The ``evaluate`` call returns an error.
 This is how the Session enforces its privacy promise: it makes sure that the queries cannot consume more than the